-C: And so between the other archetypes are there other loops that have a name – what else is connected to the Sovereign?
+C: And so between the other archetypes are there other circuits that have a particular role – what else is connected to the Sovereign?

-M: There’s another really important loop with the Lover which is called the Connection Loop, because if you think of Sovereign’s job as the parent, then the Lover carries the inner child – the vulnerable parts of us or the vulnerable parts of other people.
-So there’s a loop there where the Sovereign cares for, supports, accepts, nurtures and blesses the inner child.
+M: There’s another really important circuit which is with the Lover.
+This one is to do with care and connection, because if you think of Sovereign’s job as the parent, then the Lover carries the inner child – the vulnerable parts of us or the vulnerable parts of other people.
+So there’s a circuit there where the Sovereign cares for, supports, accepts, nurtures and blesses the inner child.
 That can be our own inner child or vulnerable parts, or those of other people.
 Internally the Sovereign is taking care of, and looking after, our own vulnerable parts.

 C: So presumably the Sovereign can engage the Warrior in protecting the Lover?

 C: And it can kind of triangulate in that way?